 Table 8 shows the comparison of our results with that of Liu et al. [10] and Leroy and Rindflesch [9].
 Note that the set of words evaluated by Liu et al. and Leroy and Rindflesch is different from the 30 words that we have analyzed.
 The table however includes comparison with the exact set of words used by both of them.
-Even with a limited feature set of unigrams or bigrams in context, the SVM classifier was able to outperform results from Liu et al. in 11 cases out of 22-5 times in abstract context, 4 times in sentence context and 2 times in both contexts.
-SVM accuracy in either the abstract, sentence or both the contexts
+Even with a limited feature set of unigrams or bigrams in context, the SVM classifier was able to outperform results from Liu et al. in 11 cases out of 22 - 5 times in abstract context, 4 times in sentence context and 2 times in both contexts.
+SVM accuracy was better than the best results by Leroy and